actum/frontend-checklist/README.md

 * Prepare favicon, touch icons, OG image etc. (see [http://realfavicongenerator.net](http://realfavicongenerator.net))
 * Ajax loading icon (preferably [CSS animation](https://projects.lukehaas.me/css-loaders/), or SVG when it is supported in IE11+)

+#### Outcomes

+* Developer does not need guess/design the missing states and no additional iteration of design process is neeeded.

 ### 1.7.
 Design should contain the real content

 * Adjust the text line height for languages with diacritic (Czech), especially in the headlines